xp-forge/functions/README.md

 ```

 ### Consumer
-Instances of the `lang.functions.Consuner` class represent a function which takes in an argument and does not return anything.
+Instances of the `lang.functions.Consumer` class represent a function which takes in an argument and does not return anything.

 ```php
 use lang\functions\Consumer;